<script lang="ts">

 // 6.
 Create the table instance with columns and data.
 Features and row

-// `createTable` was destructured from.
+// `createAppTable` was returned from.

-const table = createTable({
+const table = createAppTable({

 columns,